 There are also a few things you will need in order for this routine to work at its maximum potential (many of which you may already have at home):

-And below, I will share two different after school routines (one for distance learners and one for kids attending school in-person).
+And below, I will share two different after school routines (one for homeschoolers and one for kids attending school in-person).
 If any of these tasks are ones you are not currently doing with your child, it may be a good idea to review the below with them as well.

 Related Post: Stress-Free Morning Checklist for Kids